ayushnag/sophy/notebooks/sophy_ayush.md

 ### Unsupervised learning to define Southern Ocean sectors
 - The niche model will not use the traditional front definitions to group data
-- Instead we will use temp + salinity + other bio factors to make custom clusters with unsupervised machine learning
+- Instead, we will use temp + salinity + other bio factors to make custom clusters with unsupervised machine learning
 - Based off the work in [this](https://doi.org/10.1029/2018JC014629) paper by Dan Jones in 2019
 - Fronts are difficult to define as a fixed boundary which is why a more open clustering system seems more representitive